qualityshepherd/brine/posts/conversation-first_roleplaying.md

 If you're a "Reluctant Captain" or "The Ship Thief," I don't need a number to tell me if you can sail a boat.
 The conversation tells us.
 We only roll dice when it's risky or the cost is meaningful.

 Someone asked Whitebred recently: "How do you handle flashbacks?"
 His answer: "We just do them?
-'It's now a month ago.'"
+It's now a month ago."
 If it makes sense in the fiction, you don't need a rule for it.
 Don't hunt for costs to charge people.

 ### Mechanics _Are_ Conversation